fergald/docs/explainers/permissions-policy-unload.md

 Different from Permissions-Policy,
 Document-Policy can not be used to force disabling its child frames' unload handlers recursively.
-In Chrome, even If the main frame doesn’t use unload handlers at all, the iframe’s unload handlers can block Chrome’s BFCache.
+In Chrome, even if the main frame doesn’t use unload handlers at all, the iframe’s unload handlers can block Chrome’s BFCache.

 ## Considered alternatives - Disabling from JS